754-9 LAND, sTOCK, AND PAYMENTS MADE TO NATIVE AMERICANS

 754-9 E. INDIVIDUAL INDIAN MONEY ACCOUNTS

-Funds deposited or held in an Individual Indian Money (IIMIndividual Indian Money) account are excluded.
+Funds deposited or held in an Individual Indian Money (IIM) account are excluded.
 However, once funds are removed from an IIMIndividual Indian Money account, they become a countable resource.

 IIMIndividual Indian Money accounts primarily contain money collected by the federal government from farming and grazing leases, timber sales, mining, oil and gas production, and other activities on trust land, as well as certain per capita distributions.
 The funds in IIMIndividual Indian Money accounts are held in trust by the federal government for the benefit of individual Indians.